bytepool/lbs-transient-execution/README.md

 done
 ```

-However, at least for initial testing purposes, this does not leak reliably enough, so in order to test that the side-channel works as expected, we instead loaded the key with cat:
+But this did not work reliably enough, so we gave the attacker a bit more power (initially for the testing purposes) and we instead loaded the key with `cat`{.sh}:

 ```sh
 while true; do